enderquestral/cs389_hw3/README.md

 |-----------|---------------------------------------------|--------|
 | basic     | evictor is stable, returns "" on empty      | pass   |
 | juggle    | evictor will not reject recently given keys | pass   |

+Note: There are cache/evictor submissions after Monday.
+This is to reflect updates made on the homework 2 repository, as that due date was extended to before class on Wednesday.